ospalh/3d-printing/Rudolf_Koch_Probedruck/description_en.md

 Something like this happened to the German font designer and type artist [Rudolf Koch](https://de.wikipedia.org/wiki/Rudolf_Koch_(Schriftk%C3%BCnstler)).
 (Link in German) He had a postcard ready that he send as a reply to anyone who asked for a sample of his art.

 This is {a literal,an idiomatic} translation of that postcard.
 The original was a print made off hand-drawn calligraphy.
-This is done in a font similar to the original design, and of a style, “[Schwabacher](https://en.wikipedia.org/wiki/Schwabacher)”, that Koch was quite fond of.
+This is done in a font ſimilar to the original deſign, and of a ﬅyle, “[Schwabacher](https://en.wikipedia.org/wiki/Schwabacher)”, that Koch was quite fond of.

 There are three variants:
 * `Rudolf Koch’s reply, {literal,idiomatic}, unconnected.stl`: A quick print that falls apart when you remove it from the print plate.
 Sort-of in line with the text.